top of page

 Recess Party, This Must Be

 It’s a fun process to guess and try to geolocate bands based on what they sound like.
 Don’t attempt this with Recess Party.
 This Must Be will have you dead wrong about where and what this band comes from in the best way.
 Fortunately, the UGA alumni (Go Dawgs) and Atlanta band are closer than you think.
 That’s right.
 You don't have to drive to Ohio or Indiana to witness the best parts of that sound with an undeniable southern intensity.
-Recess Party shot by Rayna Sklar This 6
+Recess Party (Photo: Rayna Sklar) This

 Johnmark Hendrix